Korean, Edit

 ○ Overview

-○ H&E staining is a standard method used in clinical pathology to identify patients’ diseases or treatment methods.
+○ H&E staining is the standard method in clinical pathology for determining a patient’s disease and guiding treatment.

 Step 1: Fixation

-○ Generally done with 10% neutral buffered formalin to prevent tissue autolysis or microbial decay.
+○ Typically performed with 10% neutral buffered formalin to prevent tissue autolysis and microbial putrefaction.

 Step 3: Washing